mart-e/smailarchiver/README.md

 SMail Archiver
 ==============

-SMail Archiver 0.4 is a python script that can be used to backup an email account.
+SMail Archiver 0.4 is a python script to backup an email account with encryption and compression capabilities.

+It can either be used in interactive mode from the command line or fully programmed using a configuration file (eg: to be used in a cron job).
+Each email is saved individually to allow incremental save.

-# Version history
+## Version history
 0.5 2013-05-? (soon)
   * Better wizard mode
   * Allow backup of multiple IMAP folder